대수다양체

 \[\mathfrak{m}_x=\{\mathbf{f}\in \mathcal{C}^\infty_x\mid \mathbf{f}(x)=0\}\]is a maximal ideal.
 We then proved that the tangent space can be identified with

-\[\mathfrak{m}_x=\{f\in \mathbb{K}[X]\mid f(x)=0\}\]and consider the localization \(\mathbb{K}[X]_{\mathfrak{m}_x}=\mathcal{O}_{X,x}\) of \(\mathbb{K}[X]\) at this maximal ideal ([Commutative Algebra] §Localization, ⁋Definition 1).
-Geometrically, by §Affine Varieties, ⁋Definition 14, these can be regarded as germs of regular functions at the point \(x\).
+\[\mathfrak{m}_x=\{f\in \mathbb{K}[X]\mid f(x)=0\}\]and consider the localization \(\mathbb{K}[X]_{\mathfrak{m}_x}=\mathcal{O}_{X,x}\) of \(\mathbb{K}[X]\) at this maximal ideal. (§Localization, ⁋Definition 4) Geometrically, recalling §Affine Varieties, ⁋Definition 14, these may be regarded as germs of regular functions at the point \(x\).

 Definition 1 The Zariski tangent space \(T_x X\) of a variety \(X\) at a point \(x\) is defined by

-\[T_x X = (\mathfrak{m}_x / \mathfrak{m}_x^2)^\ast\]where \(\mathfrak{m}_x\) is the unique maximal ideal of the local ring \(\mathcal{O}_{X,x}\) at the point \(x\).
+\[T_x X = (\mathfrak{m}_x / \mathfrak{m}_x^2)^\ast\]where \(\mathfrak{m}_x\) is the unique maximal ideal of the local ring \(\mathcal{O}_{X,x}\) at \(x\).

-The essence of this definition is that the quotient \(\mathfrak{m}_x / \mathfrak{m}_x^2\) encodes the first-order infinitesimal data at \(x\), so we declare it to be the Zariski cotangent space \(T_x^\ast X\).
-Its dual \(T_x X\) is the space of linear functionals acting on this data—that is, directional derivative operators—and this definition agrees with \(T_xX=\Der_\mathbb{K}(\mathcal{O}_{X,x}, \mathbb{K})\).
+The heart of this definition is that the quotient \(\mathfrak{m}_x / \mathfrak{m}_x^2\) captures the first-order infinitesimal data at \(x\); we call this the Zariski cotangent space \(T_x^\ast X\).
+Its dual \(T_x X\) is the space of linear functionals acting on this data, that is, the space of directional derivative operators, and this definition agrees with \(T_xX=\Der_\mathbb{K}(\mathcal{O}_{X,x}, \mathbb{K})\).

-Proposition 2 For an affine variety \(X = Z(f_1, \ldots, f_k) \subseteq \mathbb{A}^n\) and a point \(x = (x_1, \ldots, x_n)\),
+Proposition 2 For an affine variety \(X = Z(f_1, \ldots, f_k) \subseteq \mathbb{A}^n\) at a point \(x = (x_1, \ldots, x_n)\),

-\[T_x X \cong \{v \in \mathbb{K}^n \mid (df_i)_x(v) = 0 \text{ for all } i\}\]Here \((df_i)_x\) is the differential of \(f_i\) at \(x\),
+\[T_x X \cong \{v \in \mathbb{K}^n \mid (df_i)_x(v) = 0 \text{ for all } i\}\]where \((df_i)_x\) is the differential of \(f_i\) at \(x\),

 \[(df_i)_x(v) = \sum_{j=1}^n \frac{\partial f_i}{\partial \x_j}(x) v_j\]Proof